 The Dashboard tab is where you will see the colleges you added in the “College Search” tab.
 Detailed for each college on your list is:

 - College name

-- Application status, as it relates to the Common App questions, college specific questions, recommendations, and completion of FERPA certification.
+- Application status relates to the Common App questions, college-specific questions, recommendations, and completion of FERPA certification.

 - Writing requirements (supplemental essays and short answer responses)

 A word of caution: The Common App questions are consistent and will not change when the online form goes live on August 1.
 College questions, however, may change.
-Make it a habit to check the dashboard frequently just in a case a question is added.
+Make it a habit to check the dashboard frequently just in case the college adds additional essay questions.
 You don’t want to be at 10:59 PM on October 31 and see that you missed a 250- or 500-word essay question!

-The personal information section is the where you will provide your legal identifying information, as well as basic demographic details.
+The Common App questions in the personal information section is where you will provide your legal identifying information and basic demographic details.
 The Common App questions are asked in this section to track who is applying to colleges.
 You must make sure this information is accurate and matches other legal documents that you have, such as your Driver’s License and high school transcripts.
 Any discrepancies could lead to processing delays or application confusion.

 The information you will provide is as follows:

 - First/given name (Your legal first name on your birth certificate, Social Security Card, HS Transcripts, etc.)